 I stare at a lot of perfmon numbers, and I stare for a really, really long time.

 I like to understand the relationship of utilization among related resources, and how variable limits are set in response to system conditions.
 I don't often easily find resources which explain such things.

 The max server memory attribute should be set to govern the size of SQL Server shared memory regions - the value should allow enough server RAM for Windows, SQL Server processes themselves, a small bit of filesystem cache, and other memory needs of the server*.
-If that value is set, it'll appear in perfmon as the value for "SQLServer:Buffer Manager\Target pages" (among other places).
+If that value is set to a value that can be achieved by SQL Server, it'll appear in perfmon as the value for "SQLServer:Buffer Manager\Target pages" (among other places).
 As the SQL Server page allocator strives toward the target memory allotment, its progress will be noted in "SQLServer:Buffer Manager\Total pages".

 There's a lot of stuff about SQL Server memory management and utilization that I haven't figured out yet... but this one's written in ink: